galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ```

 ## Install WebLogic Operator
+WebLogic Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WebLogic Server instances.
+We will use Helm to manage Kubernetes applications.
-Before installing WebLogic Operator, we have to grant the Helm service account with the cluster-admin role by running the following command:
+Before installing WebLogic Operator, we have to grant the Helm service account with the cluster-admin role with the following command.
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: rbac.authorization.k8s.io/v1